magentabusiness/magentabusiness.github.io/_includes/templates/edge/ui-url-aliases-banner.md

 {% capture ui-aliases %}
-For simplicity we are going to refer to server UI URL as **http://SERVER_URL** despite if you installed ThingsBoard server on-previse or using cloud host version.
+For simplicity we are going to refer to server UI URL as **http://SERVER_URL** despite if you installed IoT Hub server on-previse or using cloud host version.
 <br/><br/>
 Edge UI URL respectively as **http://EDGE_URL** below in tutorial.
 {% endcapture %}